Please wait

 2. Double Pathway Schools: Offer two tracks (common in county/most day schools).

-Implication: Students may need to switch schools for their preferred path—a potential logistical hurdle.
+This shift implies that students may need to switch schools for their preferred path, a potential logistical hurdle.

 A New Chapter for Kenyan Education